 Elsewhere, it’s also nourishing and light, and absorbs quickly leaving your skin feeling hydrated and the appearance of stretch marks faded.

-It’s specially designed with pregnant women and new mums in mind, and is fantastic at nourishing the tummy area before and after pregnancy.
+It’s specially designed with pregnant women as well as new mums in mind and is fantastic at nourishing the tummy area before and after pregnancy.
+It’s so good, even seasoned Mums can benefit…

 Why we love it: Not a chemical in sight and completely cruelty-free, Little Butterfly’s stretch mark butter is natural, organic and nourishing.
 It’s incredible at comforting strained skin and minimises the appearance of stretch marks on the skin.